A Complete 3-Day Osaka Itinerary

 Tsurutontan Soemoncho

-On our first trip to Osaka, we found Tsurutontan Soemoncho, which makes some of the best udon dishes that we had while in Japan.
-We’ve honestly been back once every time we go back to Osaka!
-Not to mention that you can get a double or triple order of noodles for no extra cost!
-My personal favorite thing to order from Tsurutontan Soemoncho is the udon and tempura set.
+My favorite thing to order from Tsurutontan Soemoncho is the udon and tempura set in either hot or cold udon depending on the season.
+It’s also worth mentioning that you can get a double or triple order of noodles for no extra cost!
 The location for this restaurant is right on the canal in Dotonbori so before or after getting dinner make sure you enjoy the sunset on the bridge outside.

 Location: 3-17 Souemoncho, Chuo Ward, Osaka, 542-0084, Japan // MAP